Kendal’s first castle (a wooden structure) stood at Castle Howe near Beast Banks.

 For over 200 years this castle was the seat of power for the barons of Kendal.

-On the death of the last baron in 1571, William Parr, the castle fell into its current ruinous state.
+As a result, on the death of the last baron in 1571, William Parr, the castle fell into its current ruinous state.

-There is a local claim that Catherine Parr, the sixth wife of Henry VIII, was born at the castle are probably more fiction than fact!
+Additionally, there is a local claim that Catherine Parr, the sixth wife of Henry VIII, was born at the castle are probably more fiction than fact!

 Only a couple of solitary turrets of this once-powerful stronghold now remain.